matthew-brett/eef-pilot2/if_for.rst

 Exercise
 ********

-Use a ``for`` loop to print out the sum of the numbers from 0 to 40, inclusive.
-Your loop will look something like this:
+Use a ``for`` loop to calculate out the sum of the numbers from 0 to 40, inclusive.
+Print out the total at the end.
+Your loop will look something like
+this:

 .. nbplot::
     :hide-from: doctest